-Inferior Alveolar Nerve Block is one of the most used Nerve Block as it supplies to Indisors, Canine, Pre Molars and Molars of the injected side, modifications of Inferior alveolar nerve block are used on failure to achieve anesthesia using the regular technique.
-IANB has the most failure rate of all Nerve bkocks in both Maxilla and Mandible.
+Inferior Alveolar Nerve Block is one of the most used Nerve Block technique as it supplies to Incisors, Canines, Pre-Molars and Molars of the injected side, modifications of Inferior alveolar nerve block are used on failure to achieve anesthesia using the regular technique.
+IANB has the most failure rate of all Nerve blocks in both Maxilla and Mandible.
 In case of failure to achieve Anesthesia inspite of giving a proper Inferior Alveolar Nerve Block, many researchers have developed modifications to IANB which have slight variations to help achieve IANB and anesthetize the structures properly.

 Modifications of Inferior Alveolar Nerve Block (IANB):

 There are three modifications of IANB which are preferred in case of failure to achieve Anesthesia after administering IANB.

 - Arched Needle techique

 Ask the patient to open the mouth completely and Palpate the Anterior border of the ramus of mandible with the left hand thumb.
 Now insert the needle above the Mandibular teeth in the midpoint between the upper and lower occlusal planes inserting 6-8mm.

 The needles whould be positioned 8-10mm posterior to the anterior border of the ramus.